IgorKhm/igorkhm.github.io/index.md

 <p id="Tools"> </p>

 # Tools
- + [MinCov](https://github.com/IgorKhm/MinCov)- Python implementation of an algorithm solving the coverability set problem for the Petri nets.
+ + [MinCov](https://github.com/IgorKhm/MinCov)- Python implementation of an algorithm solving the coverability set problem for Petri nets.
 Based on the work in <a href="/tobeadded"> "Minimal coverability tree construction made complete and efficient"</a>.

 <!--